 The church isn’t far from the Rome Termini Train Station so it’s easy to get to the next day from our hotel on the Via Veneto.
 Mark puts a coin in the box to light up the chapel and a climactic vision appears.

-St Teresa, a Spanish mystic, reclines, a rapturous expression on her face.
-An angel stands over her.
+Saint Teresa, a Spanish mystic, reclines, a rapturous expression on her face.
+A male angel stands over her.
 Gently he lifts her drapery, poised to pierce her heart with a golden spear.
-The repeated thrust with the spear has produced a spiritual ecstasy in St Teresa.
+The repeated thrust with the spear has produced a spiritual ecstasy in the saint.
 Her arms fall to her sides, her drapery billows out in waves and golden rays shoot down from the sky.
 It’s, well, orgasmic.
 I don’t know how else to say it, and many art historians don’t either.

 But maybe that’s too easy.
 Let’s call it spiritual sensuality and leave it at that.
-Or let’s look at how St Teresa herself describes it.
+Or let’s look at how Saint Teresa herself describes it.

 The Ponte Sant’Angelo